Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source Projects: Research Design and Methods

+We discuss several important limitations of our identification strategy and advise readers to interpret our results in the context of this experimental setup and its limitations.

-\textbf{Observable adoption through committed configuration files.} We observe only repositories committing Cursor configuration files to version control.
-Developers can use Cursor without committing such files, so our sample represents repositories with observable, committed adoption rather than all users.
-This creates potential selection: repositories committing configuration may be more committed to systematic integration, have more formal processes, or differ in unobservable ways.
-If selection exists, our estimates reflect treatment effects for repositories with observable, formal adoption.
+\emph{Observable adoption through committed configuration files.} Our treatment group only includes repositories committing Cursor configuration files to their git system, but developers can use Cursor without committing such files.
+Thus, our sample represents repositories with observable Cursor adoption rather than all possible Cursor-adopting repositories.
+This creates potential selection bias: Repositories committing configuration files may be more committed to systematic integration, have more formal processes, or differ in unobservable ways.
 To the extent committed adopters use Cursor more systematically, our estimates may represent an upper bound on average effects across all users.
-However, if committed adopters are more quality-conscious (more likely to carefully review AI-generated code), estimates could be conservative.
-We view our sample as capturing repositories where adoption represents deliberate, visible practice change---precisely the population where long-term effects are most policy-relevant.
+However, if committed adopters are more quality-conscious (e.g., more likely to review AI-generated code carefully), estimates could also be conservative.
+In general, we view our sample as capturing repositories where adoption represents deliberate, visible practice change---precisely the population where long-term effects are most relevant.

-\textbf{Uncertainty about usage intensity and persistence.} Even observing committed configuration files, we don't know how intensively or persistently the tool was used.
-Repositories have multiple contributors, each with their own environment---committing \Code{.cursorrules} indicates \emph{someone} experimented, not that \emph{all} contributors used it continuously throughout post-adoption observation.
-Contributors might use Cursor heavily for one feature, then revert to traditional development, without leaving visible traces.
+\looseness=-1 \emph{Uncertainty about usage intensity and persistence.} Even with observed configuration files, we do not know how intensively or persistently Cursor was used in each repository.
+If a repository has multiple contributors with their own development environment, the presence of \Code{.cursorrules} only indicates \emph{someone} experimented, not that \emph{all} contributors used it continuously throughout post-adoption observations.
+Contributors may use Cursor heavily for one feature, then revert to traditional development, without leaving visible traces.
 Unless we observe explicit configuration removal (rare), we assume continued usage, but this approximates actual engagement.
-Our main estimates therefore represent intent-to-treat (ITT) effects: impact of adopting Cursor as measured by committing configuration, averaging over heterogeneous usage patterns.
+Therefore, our main estimates represent intent-to-treat (ITT) effects: the impact of adopting Cursor as measured by committing configuration, averaging over heterogeneous usage patterns.

-To test whether findings are driven by repositories with genuine, sustained usage versus minimal engagement, we conduct two heterogeneity analyses splitting by usage intensity confidence: